sigrennesmetropole/geor_MapstoreExtension/README.md

 **II.1 - Repository organization**

-This repository is a fork of the geosolutions-it MapstoreExtension repository which is a Template for the development of Mapstore2 custom plugins.
+This repository is a clone of the geosolutions-it MapstoreExtension repository which is a Template for the development of Mapstore2 custom plugins.

 The following sub-modules have been added to this repository: